Vyral/brandon-montemayor/_drafts/where-to-place-smoke-and-carbon-monoxide-detectors.md

 {% include youtube.html %}

-How many smoke and carbon monoxide detectors do you actually need in your home?
+<center>How many smoke and carbon monoxide detectors do you actually need in your home?</center>

 One of the questions we’ve been hearing a lot lately from clients is, “Where are smoke and carbon monoxide detectors required in my home?”